The 2018 BOAAT BOOK PRIZE

 50 free copies

-the book will be slated for publication around Summer/Fall of 2018
+the book will be slated for publication around Fall of 2019

 FINALISTS: If we have the funds to publish one or two more books from the finalists' list then those will be selected by the team of readers and the editor-in-chief of BOAAT Press.